openrndr/openrndr/README.md

 # OPENRNDR

 A Kotlin/JVM library for creative coding, real-time and interactive graphics.
-Can currently be used on Windows, macOS and Linux/x64 to create stand alone graphical applications.
+Can currently be used on Windows, macOS and Linux/x64 to create standalone graphical applications.

 Basics and use are further explained in the [OPENRNDR guide](https://guide.openrndr.org).